dpang06/dpang06/README.md

 --->

 # About Me
+I am a Full Stack Web Developer.
+I am studying Computer Studies in Langara, B.C.
+Canada.
-I worked as a web backend developer in Hong Kong for about 4 years.
-After that, I have been studying CS in Vancouver until now to pursue my career in Canada.
+Before that, I have worked as a web backend developer in Hong Kong for about 4 years.
 I also have a Bsc in Mathematics.
 This github consists of public projects solely written by me.